 This program is designed to provide you with the necessary skills and background for employment as an over-the-road entry-level driver.
 Initially, you will practice driving in non-traffic areas and attend class at our location in Nampa.

-As your skills advance and your confidence increases you will progress to driving our big rig on the open road.
+As your skills advance and your confidence increase you will progress to driving our big rig on the open road.
 You will learn the skills and procedures for handling freight, loading and unloading, dock loading, and trailer combinations and their uses.
-You will also gain the skills needed to handle trucks in urban and heavy traffic situations, difficult weather conditions, steep inclines and downgrades, highways, and so much more.
+You will also gain the skills needed to deal with trucks in urban and dense traffic situations, severe weather conditions, steep inclines and downgrades, highways, and so much more.
 The program covers all of the Department of Transportation regulations and interstate rules and requirements you will need to know.
-You will also gain important on-the-job skills that include, but are not limited to: keeping log books, accident avoidance, and reporting procedures.
+You will also gain valuable on-the-job skills that include, but are not limited to keeping log books, accident avoidance, and reporting procedures.
 All students must meet the Department of Transportation’s physical standards, have a Department of Motor Vehicles driver’s record check, and pass the state commercial driver’s license exam.
 Special fees apply to this program, see below for more information.

 23 Week Evening and Weekend Program – Approximately 26 Hours per Week.

 This training covers the same topics as the 15-week course but takes longer to complete because students only attend classes at night and on the weekends.
 Students will have 17 weeks of in-house training.
 See below for more information.

 New classes start every three weeks.
 Evening and weekend program begins approximately three times a year.
 Call now to secure a seat in class as programs fill quickly, and space is limited.

 Steps to Enroll